[Stakeholder] EU Social Forum explores how to protect workers' rights in the age of AI

 Among the main speakers are Prof. Christopher Pissarides, co-founder and co-chair of the Institute for the Future of Work, and winner of the 2010 Nobel Prize in Economics; Stuart Russel, Professor of Computer Science at the University of California, Berkeley; Valeryia Ionan, Deputy Minister for Eurointegration at Ukraine's Ministry of Digital Transformation; and Tim O'Reilly, founder, CEO, and Chairman of O'Reilly Media.

-The Forum will explore, among others, the ways in which we can harness the true potential of AI, while setting clear rules that uphold job quality and how we can ensure that AI policies contribute to reducing poverty and inequality.
+The Forum will explore, among others, the ways in which we can harness the true potential of AI, while setting clear rules that uphold job quality and ensure that AI policies contribute to reducing poverty and inequality.

 Regulating AI